alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/learning_computers.md

 publish_date: 2022-01-31
 ---

+A collection of the best resources, primers and tutorials that I've come across about our mechnical counterparts.

 **CPUs**
 - Explanation about clock speed and clock pulses in detail.
 [Source](https://www.onlinecmag.com/clock-speed-and-clock-pulses/)
 - How interupts are handled in a processor -- a detailed view.
 [Source](https://www.linkedin.com/pulse/how-interrupts-handled-processor-detailed-view-vasuki-shankar)